Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 }
 ```

 Extract the `accessToken` property from the response object.
-This is your `Bearer Token` for accessing your selected API - either Management or Transaction.
+This is your `Access Token` for accessing APIs.

 #### Step 3 - Create a Bearer Authorization request to the API
-Using the `Bearer Token` returned in Step 2, you can now proceed to make requests to the API.
+Using the `Access Token` returned in Step 2, you can now proceed to make requests to the API.

 Add the following `Authorization` header to your request.